 Case Summary

-When the Texas Legislature was unable to pass a congressional redistricting plan after the 2000 census, a three-judge Federal District Court enacted its own plan using only "neutral" redistricting standards that was then used for the 2002 elections.
-In 2003, Republicans gained full control over the Texas legislature and enacted a new congressional districting map, which was used in the 2004 congressional elections wherein Republicans won 21 seats with 58% of the statewide vote and Democrats won 11 seats with 41% of the statewide vote.
-Shortly after it was passed, several federal lawsuits were filed challenging the 2003 plan as a partisan gerrymander in violation of the First Amendment and the Equal Protection Clause of the Fourteenth Amendment, and alleging that certain districts diluted various minority populations' voting strength in violation of Section 2 of the Voting Rights Act.
-Specifically, the plaintiffs' Section 2 claims focused primarily upon two districts: District 23, which despite ongoing, steady increases in its Latino voter population went from having a Latino citizen voting age-population of 57.5% before 2003 to only 46% under the new plan; and the newly created District 25, which the State claimed was drawn to compensate for the District 23 changes and captured two different Latino communities in central Texas and southern Texas at its ends to generate a Latino citizen voting-age population of 55%.
+Texas’s legislature was unable to pass a congressional redistricting plan after the 2000 Census, so a three-judge federal district court panel adopted its own interim plan for the 2002 elections.
+In 2003, the newly Republican-controlled legislature enacted a new plan that was used in the 2004 elections, and thereafter several federal lawsuits were filed challenging the plan as a partisan gerrymander in violation of the U.S. Constitution’s 1st Amendment and Equal Protection Clause and as diluting certain minority populations’ voting strength in violation of § 2 of the federal Voting Rights Act (“VRA”).
+Plaintiffs’ § 2 claims focused on District 23, which went from having a 57.5% Latino citizen voting-age population (“CVAP”) to 46% under the new plan, and District 25, which aimed to offset changes to District 23 by captured two different Latino communities in central and southern Texas to form a new majority-Latino district with a 55% Latino CVAP.

 Case Library